Content Marketing Analytics: 6 Common How-To Questions

 As you put effort and important information into your content, you want it to resonate with visitors and turn into conversions.
 If your content is not compelling or practical, they may only stick around for so long — and it could be fewer than 15 seconds like 55 percent of website visitors.
 Depending on the extent of interest in your content, you may need to change your strategy.

 Following the habits of users can help you reorient your material for better engagement.
-Google Analytics’ scroll depth trigger, user bounce rate, and time on page records the impact of your content on visitors.
+Google Analytics’ scroll depth trigger, user bounce rate, and time on page record the impact of your content on visitors.

-Scroll depth trigger is the most telling factor to determine where visitors stop reading in blog posts and on internal pages.
+The scroll depth trigger is the most telling factor to determine where visitors stop reading in blog posts and on internal pages.
 This detects the areas where users end up, and it places a mark on the location.
 You can decide to measure vertical and horizontal scroll depths in percentages or pixels.

 To arrange the scroll depth trigger, go to Google Tag Manager and choose “New” under “Trigger.”
 Select “Trigger Configuration” and specify “Scroll Depth.”
 After you’ve picked the trigger details, this begins to collect data on the amount of content that captures visitors’ attention on the designated pages.
 You can either shorten content to hold readers’ attention or improve the relevancy of pieces.